Marketing has exploded in tools and shrunk in outcomes.

 You cannot understand one without the other.

-Psychologists, philosophers, academics, and occultists have studied identity, desire, and power for centuries.
+Psychologists, philosophers, and practitioners of the occult have studied identity, desire, and power for centuries.

 They’ve developed frameworks to explain human behavior, motivation, and decision-making that have shaped politics, culture, war strategies – and inevitably, business.